tutacat/termux-opencl/README.md

 # termux-opencl

-We can enable OpenCL Library in Termux Android application.
+We can install OpenCL Library in Termux Android application.

 # Get clinfo